 In Kenya there are three main labs that perform product analysis which include:

 Wholesale dealer's licence (renewal)A wholesale dealer's licence is a mandatory requirement for a trader who intends to deal with distribution, storage, importation and exportation of medical products.
 The licence is only issued to registered pharmacists as regulated by the Pharmacy and Poisons Board (PPB).
 The licence expires on 31st December in the year of issue.

 Traders are required to lodge applications for renewals not later than 31st December every year.

 All pharmaceutical products registered in Kenya must be retained by applying for a product retention certificate which is issued by Pharmacy and Poisons Board (PPB).
 The certificate issued expires on 31st December every year.

 All importers are required to obtain an import declaration form (IDF) for each consignment prior to importation of any commodity.
 Import declaration forms are processed through the Kenya National TradeNet System (KESWS).
 Applications can either be made by the importer or the clearing agent appointed by the importer.

 An import health certificate is required for the import of all commodities that are for human consumption.
 Issuance of the certificate is regulated by Port Health Services and is required for each consignment.

 Before applying for the IDF, traders are advised to obtain permits/get a go ahead from the respective regulating Agencies for the consignment of import.
 Also, application for the IDF should be done before goods leave the country of origin.

 Full procedure view - for a first time trader

-Export cotton through the Port of MombasaThis procedure sequentially compiles the licences, permits and clearance steps to be fulfilled by a registered business owner exporting a consignment of cotton, of more than $2000 of value, for the first time out of Kenya, via the Port of Mombasa to the EU.
+Pharmaceutical products import procedure through JKIAThis procedure sequentially compiles the licences, permits and clearance steps to be fulfilled by a registered business owner importing a consignment of pharmaceutical products, of more than $2000 of value, through Jomo Kenyatta International Airport (JKIA).